Empowering women as private practice business owners

 As a therapist in private practice, it can be easy to forget that you’re a business owner.

-When you’re socialized as a woman growing up, you’ve encountered messages about being polite, quiet, and small.
-However, in business, it can be beneficial to be assertive, bold, and confident.
-It may feel like a lot of conflicting emotions to work through—but it all starts with stepping into your power as a women business owner.
+It may be a lot of conflicting emotions to work through—but it all starts with stepping into your power as a women business owner.

 Be a business owner on your terms

-Work-Life separation is more sustainable
+Work-life separation is more sustainable

-My friend and career and life coach Julie Tobi talks about the importance of work-life separation instead of work-life balance.
 Work-life separation is about creating and maintaining boundaries between your work and your personal life, while work-life balance is about an equal split between the two.

 But often, it’s not possible to create a perfectly equal balance between your work and your life.
 Things like emotional labor, caregiving, and household chores impact women more than men—and COVID-19 has only made that gender divide worse.